 23rd Annual Encampment

 Saturday, 7 April 2018

 Before you know it, the time will be upon us for the Annual Encampment for our Department.
 The McTeer Camp is already hard at work in planning the event and wants to share some news with the other Camps.
 We want to make this event something every member in our Department “wants” to attend and can attend.
-Preregistration has started and it has generated great interest.
-Nearly 20 brothers took advantage of the October Early Bird pricing.
-A simple pre-registration form has been produced.
+Pre-registration has started and includes many options for the attendee.
+A bifold brochure and a simple pre-registration from have been produced.
+Those who pre-register by October 31st will receive a very special gift in addition to a gift that will be given to all who pre-register.
 Because we are planning a special encampment, we will ask for everyone to send in their pre-registration as soon as possible so planning may proceed in a timely fashion.

 During the business meeting and/or the banquet of the Encampment, we intend to present several awards.
 The Department will give out awards first in accordance with the bylaws:

 ARTICLE XVI – Awards

 Section 1: Authorization for two Department membership awards is provided.
 The Department may confer an award upon the Camp within the Department of Tennessee that initiates the most new Brothers during the twelve (12) months preceding the Department Encampment.
 This award shall be designated as the Corporal William H. Bell Membership Award.
 The Department may also confer an award upon the Camp within the Department of Tennessee that demonstrated the largest percentage of growth during the twelve (12) months preceding the Department Encampment.
 This award shall be designated as the Private Henry Hoover Membership Award.